Maratus volans: Female choice

 For females who do choose to mate with the male, copulation time is also positively correlated to visual displays and vibratory signaling.
 Other aspects that are important include persistence, staying within proximity of the female and maintaining constant visual contact with her.
 If the female is interested she will occasionally respond to the approaching male by signaling with her third pair of legs.
-Her legs will be stretched out as they move, often times one leg more engaged than the other.
+Her legs will be stretched out as they move, oftentimes one leg more engaged than the other.
 In M. volans, they found that the females are only likely to mate once.

 Female aggression

 If the male continues his dance when the female is not interested, she attempts to attack, kill, and feed on him; she may also do this after mating (sexual cannibalism).
 The male may escape by jumping.
-The behavior of the female M. volans suggests why the males have developed unique sexual dimorphic features and courtship behavior.
+The behaviour of the female M. volans suggests why the males have developed unique sexual dimorphic features and courtship behaviour.
 If the female is already mated, then she will appear more aggressive, and less receptive to other males' displays.
-This can also occur if the female simply was not impressed by the male (less vibrations or less leg waving).
+This can also occur if the female simply was not impressed by the male (fewer vibrations or less leg waving).
 She has an anti-receptivity signal that tells males she is not receptive.
 This serves a function to both the males and females.
 The males will stop wasting their energy on an unwilling female.
-The male’s display is likely to attract predators, so stopping the performance is likely to protect both the female and male from potential dangers.
+The male's display is likely to attract predators, so stopping the performance is likely to protect both the female and male from potential dangers.

 Copulation and pre-mount display

 During the courtship display the male will slowly approach the female, as he lowers his carapace almost to the ground until they are about one body length apart.
 If the female does not flee then he will commence the pre-mount display.
-The pre-mount display is a highly conserved behavior; the Maratus volans will follow a specific sequence: the third legs are rotated to the front over the first and second legs, while he retracts his colorful fan flaps.
+The pre-mount display is a highly conserved behaviour; the Maratus volans will follow a specific sequence: the third legs are rotated to the front over the first and second legs, while he retracts his colourful fan flaps.
 The third legs are lowered and spread apart as they tremor.
 The first legs will be held erect in front of the body almost touching the female.
 After this, the male will advance towards the female.
 Copulation can last a duration of several minutes to several hours.
 Throughout the whole courtship event, the male performs pedipalp flickers either alone or along with the other courtship displays.
 However, the pedipalp flicker may not be specific to courtship because it is also observed in other contexts like eating.